 The HAVWEAR is a personal, wrist mounted Hand Arm Vibration (HAV) monitoring device.
 HAVWEAR calculates and displays in real-time Hand Arm Vibration Syndrome (HAVS) risk points to inform the wearer of their exposure to vibration.
 Sound and vibration alerts also inform the wearer of incremental increases in HAVs risk exposure and action thresholds exceeded.
 There are two different data sets monitored by HAVWEAR; TEP and SEP.

 Exposure points are calculated using a tools pre-defined average vibration magnitude.

 The HAVWEAR has the ability to determine the vibration magnitude sensed at the point to which the HAVWEAR is attached to the wrist.
 The HAVWEAR uses the HSE methodology to calculate SEP based on the length of time a tool is in use and the vibration level sensed by the HAVWEAR during use.

-Whichever option you use, both TEP and SEP data are recorded by the HAVWEAR and stored in the online Reactec online Analytics Platform to be reviewed and compared as required.
-This unique data helps determine the most appropriate risk assessment to drive controls.
+Whichever option you use, both TEP and SEP data are recorded by the HAVWEAR and stored in the Reactec online Analytics Platform to be reviewed and compared as required.
+This unique data helps determine the most appropriate risk assessment to drive controls and protect workers.

 Tool usage can be tracked by simply pushing a button before placing the HAVWEAR next to a tool tag before use.
 A stick-on RFID tool tag is programmed with tool information and communicates with the HAVWEAR to determine tool information.

-Without accurate knowledge of operator daily exposure, the likelihood of safely applying controls to keep HAVs exposure below required levels is extremely low due to the unpredictability of most work processes across sectors from landscaping to engineering.
+Without accurate knowledge of operator daily exposure, the likelihood of safely applying controls to keep hand arm vibration exposure below required levels is extremely low due to the unpredictability of most work processes across sectors from landscaping to engineering.
 It is widely accepted that manual assessments of exposure in the workplace, following regulations, will have a high level uncertainty.
 This can influence actions to reduce risk as well as assessing their effectiveness at a later date.
-Hence digital monitoring is critical to reduce significant uncertainty on true exposure and help expedite the mitigation of HAVS risk.
+Hence, digital monitoring is critical to reduce significant uncertainty on true exposure and help expedite the mitigation of HAVS risk.